pragma-/Plang/README.md

     Type ::= "Any" | "Null" | "Boolean" | "Number" | "String" | "Array" | "Map" | "Function" | "Builtin"

 A function definition is created by using the `fn` keyword followed by:
- * a type specifier (which may be omitted to specifiy the `Any` type)
+ * a type annotation (which may be omitted to specifiy the `Any` type)
  * an identifer (which may be omitted to create an anonymous function)
  * an identifier list (which may be omitted if there are no parameters desired)
  * and finally either a group of statements or a single statement

 An identifier list is a parentheses-enclosed list of identifiers.
 The list is separated by a comma and/or whitespace.
-Each identifier optionally may be prefixed with a type specifier.
+Each identifier optionally may be prefixed with a type annotation.
 Each identifier may optionally be followed by an initializer to create a default value.

 Plang functions automatically return the value of the last statement or statement group.